-Learn how to teach science and chemistry to 11 to 16-year-olds with this National College for Teaching and Leadership (NCTL) accredited PGCE School Direct course.
+Learn how to teach science and chemistry to 11 to 16-year-olds with this Teaching Regulation Agency (TRA)-accredited PGCE School Direct course.
 You’ll learn the principles of teaching chemistry and get the vital hands-on experience necessary for later employment.

 Those already on our PGCE School Direct Secondary courses attain high results, with 95% achieving an Ofsted good or outstanding grade by the end of the course and 96% going on to obtain employment, often with their placement schools.